 I realised that I enjoyed recruitment and having progressed as far as I could within my role, I began to seek a new company that would further my development.
-I was referred to Jenrick.

-Jenrick was clearly a company committed to training, was keen to develop its staff and had an excellent reputation within the industry.
+Jenrick was clearly a company committed to training, was keen to develop its staff, and had an excellent reputation within the industry.
 It sounded like a really interesting company and appeared to be just the type of environment I was looking for.

 The Jenrick Group is regarded as one of the leading recruitment companies within the UK and is a four time "Sunday Times Top 100 Company to Work For".